 Duration: Approximately 10 minutes, depending on the queue

-- After claiming your boarding pass, you can proceed to the Immigration area.
+After claiming your boarding pass, you can proceed to the immigration area.
 If you haven’t exchanged money yet, you can do so at the designated counters not far from where you checked in.
 There are two stalls in this area, and it’s best to change your local bills to US dollars first.
-Upon arriving in your destination, you can then change those US dollars to the local currency for better rates.
-Bank stalls and more exchange counters can also be found on the first floor of the airport where the arrival area is located.
-You can come here to check if you have enough time.
+Upon arriving at your destination, you can then change those US dollars to the local currency for better rates.
+Bank stalls and more exchange counters are also found on the first floor at the arrival area of Terminal 3.

-- Passing the immigration also means you officially have to bid farewell temporarily to your family or friends who accompanied you to the airport.
-Non-passengers can make it inside the airport by entering the leftmost entrance upon arriving at the airport.
-They are only allowed to go with you to the third floor and first floor where some restaurants and shops are located.
+Passing immigration also means you officially have to bid farewell temporarily to your family or friends who accompanied you to the airport.
+Non-passengers can enter the airport through the leftmost entrance upon arriving at the airport.
+They are only allowed to accompany you to the shops and restaurants found on the third and first floors.

-- After settling everything, you can go to the Immigration area wherein an officer will first ask to see your boarding pass.
+After settling everything, you can go to the immigration area wherein an officer will first ask to see your boarding pass.
 Upon passing, you can go to the left side of the entrance to grab a departure card.
 Bring out your pen so you don’t have to fight over the few available ones in this section, then start filling out the card.
 You will need to write out, among others, your flight number, passport number and hotel address.
 It’s best to have these details written down on a piece of paper that you can easily put in and take out of your pocket.
-This will save you from bringing out your passport or boarding pass all the time.
+This saves a lot of time bringing out your passport or boarding pass.

-- When you’re done filling out the card, line up at the booths intended for Philippine citizens.
-Do note that taking pictures is not allowed in this area, so keep your phones and camera away.
-While waiting for your turn, make sure to arrange your documents properly so you can easily present them to the Immigration Officer, saving you time at the counter.
+Taking pictures is not allowed in this area, so keep your phones and camera away.
+Make sure to arrange your documents properly to easily present them to the immigration officer, saving you time at the counter.
 These documents typically only include your passport, boarding pass, flight itinerary, hotel accommodation and departure card.

-- Once the officer is satisfied, you will undergo a finger and facial scanning procedure.
-Be sure to remove your eyeglasses or caps at this point or even earlier, and don’t wait for the Immigration Officer to tell you.
-Upon completion, and if the officer is pleased with the interview, he or she will hand you back your documents except for the departure card.
+Once the officer accepts your answers, you will undergo a finger and facial scanning procedure.
+Remove your eyeglasses or caps at this point or even earlier, and don’t wait for the immigration officer to tell you.
+Upon completion, and if the officer has no more questions, they will hand you back your documents except for the departure card.
 Don’t forget to thank the officer too!

 What to prepare: Passport and boarding pass